What Is Remedial Massage?

 What Can We Treat

-Certified and well-experienced remedial massage therapists are able to address a number of musculoskeletal issues using the treatment modalities mentioned above.
+Certified and well-experienced therapists are able to address a number of musculoskeletal issues using the treatment modalities mentioned above.
 Here is a list of some common musculoskeletal imbalances and injuries that can be effectively treated using remedial massage:

 Remedial Massage Articles

 In order to come up with an effective treatment plan, your therapist at Remedial Massage Melbourne will take a detailed history with you in order to access your situation and also brief you on the benefits of the remedial massage and what to expect during and after the treatment.
 As a patient, it is your responsibility to provide all the information needed by your massage therapist.
 The more your massage therapist knows about you, your ailment, your medical history, and your health goals, the better treatment plan he/she will be able to suggest for you.
 Don’t be shy and try to ask as many questions as you can.
 Our therapists will be happy to answer all your questions and address all your concerns.